simonitalia/AlgorithmCodingChallenges/README.md

 # SwiftAlgorithmCodingChallenges

 # About these files
-The files include my solutions to over 40 coding challenges listed in thee book mentioned further below
+The files include my solutions to over 40 coding challenges listed in the book mentioned further below

 # Topics